-The XR342CK's contrast ratio was 988:1, the closest to our target of 1000:1 of any ultrawide we tested.
-The U3417W came in at 874:1, but we didn't notice a difference between the two when we placed them next to each other.
+The XR342CK's contrast ratio was 851:1, the second closest to our target of 1000:1 of any ultrawide we tested.
+The U3419W came in at 947:1, but we didn't notice a difference between the two when we placed them next to each other.
 A poor contrast ratio is most noticeable when you're watching dark scenes in movies, and the Acer and Dell monitors both performed admirably (except in the corners, where ultrawides exhibit higher-than-usual amounts of backlight bleed).

 We tested color quality by analyzing DeltaE 2000 values, which indicate how far away a displayed color is from what the color should be.
 A value under 1.0 is nearly perfect, while under 2.0 is sufficient for print-production work; around 3.0, you begin to see a difference between the screen and a reference photo.

-The XR342CK had a gamma of 3.0785, a higher result than we like to see; it could cause some shadows to appear too dark.
-Gamma was the only test where the Dell U3417W performed better than the Acer XR342CK, but with the two placed side by side it was nearly impossible for us to see a difference between the shadows.
+The XR342CK had a gamma of 3.4979, a higher result than we like to see; it could cause some shadows to appear too dark.
+The Dell U3419W performed better than the Acer XR342CK with a value of 2.3464, though the difference won't matter to most people.
 The LG 34UC88-B was noticeably darker with less pop in the colors.

-As for grayscale color error, the XR342CK's average DeltaE 2000 value was 1.3283, which is excellent.
+As for grayscale color error, the XR342CK's average DeltaE 2000 value was 1.3237, which is excellent.
 This score—the best of any ultrawide monitor we tested—means that its colors are neutral, lacking a blue, green, or red tint.
 Colors don't appear washed out, and there's not much of a difference between brighter highlights.
-The Dell's DeltaE 2000 value was much higher at 3.8067, and in our tests that monitor had a slight blue tint that was apparent to the eye.
+The Dell's DeltaE 2000 value was higher at 2.6654, but anything lower than 3.0 is still perfectly fine for most people.

-On our ColorChecker test, which assesses values through more than 100 colors, the XR342CK had an average DeltaE 2000 value of 1.63, better than every other ultrawide monitor we tested.
+On our ColorChecker test, which assesses values through more than 100 colors, the XR342CK had an average DeltaE 2000 value of 1.8035, very similar to the Dell's value of 1.7552.
 It had some red and orange peaks, which means that images with lots of red and orange tones may look less accurate than others, but that effect wasn't noticeable when we used the monitor.
-It covers 99.71 percent of the sRGB color gamut, a couple of points better than what we saw on the Dell U3417W.
+It covers 99.19 percent of the sRGB color gamut, similar to what we saw on the Dell.

-The Acer XR342CK usually sells for under $700, about the same price as the Dell U3417W, but around $100 more than the LG 34UC88-B. The Acer's improved colors, adjustability, and wider selection of ports make it worth the extra money over the LG, and its color accuracy and USB-C port make it better for most people than the Dell.
+The Acer XR342CK usually sells for under $700, about the same price as the Dell U3419W, but around $150 more than the LG 34UC88-B. The Acer's improved colors, adjustability, and wider selection of ports make it worth the extra money over the LG, and its color accuracy and USB-C port make it better for most people than the Dell.

-The XR342CK includes most of the ports you need on the back, facing down, including HDMI 2.0, MHL 2.1, DisplayPort 1.2A, Mini DisplayPort, and a DisplayPort output if you want to connect it to another monitor.
+The XR342CK includes most of the ports you need on the back, facing down, including two HDMI 2.0, DisplayPort 1.2A, and a DisplayPort output if you want to connect it to another monitor.
 On the rear are four back-facing USB ports for connecting USB devices, such as a keyboard, mouse, or storage device.
-The XR342CK is the only monitor we tested with USB-C support.
-With this you can connect a laptop (such as a MacBook Pro or Dell XPS 13) to the display with one cable that can also charge the laptop.
+With the USB Type-C port you can connect a laptop (such as a MacBook Pro or Dell XPS 13) to the display with one cable that can also charge the laptop.
 The USB-C port outputs 60 W of power and also connects the computer to the XR342CK's USB hub.
 The XR342CK doesn't have a USB-A upstream port, so if your computer lacks a USB-C port you'll need a USB-A–to–USB-C cable.
-Acer includes an MHL cable, an HDMI cable, a DisplayPort cable, and a USB-A cable in the box.
+Acer includes an HDMI cable, a DisplayPort cable, and a USB-C cable in the box.